 DescriptionThe bubblegum-pink flowers of Perfecto Mundo® Epic Pink™ reblooming azalea (Rhododendron x) are massive, but that's not the only reason this azalea is "epic."
 It's a powerful rebloomer, flowering in spring, summer, and fall (with a few short rests in between).
 Semi-evergreen foliage serves as an attractive backdrop for its floriferous display.

 They say that nothing is perfect, except for Perfecto Mundo® azaleas from Proven Winners ColorChoice Shrubs.
 They're all bursting with flower power, blooming in spring and again from midsummer to frost.
 Plus, they're even easier to grow with improved pest and disease resistance (including lace bug resistance).
-We're sure they'll look picture perfect as hedges, specimens, borders, and more.DetailsBotanical name: Rhododendron x 'NCRX9' Patent #: USPPAF Common name: Reblooming azalea Zone: 6 – 9 Sun exposure: Part-sun (4-6 hours sun), sun (6+ hours sun) Height x width: 3-4′ tall x 3-5′ wide Flower color: Pink Foliage color: Dark green Season of interest: Spring, summer, fall Uses: Accent, background, border, cottage gardening, foundation, hedge, pollinator garden, woodland How To GrowSoil: Fertile, well-drained organic soil.
+We're sure they'll look picture perfect as hedges, specimens, borders, and more.DetailsBotanical name: Rhododendron x 'NCRX9' Patent #: USPPAF Common name: Reblooming azalea Zone: 6 – 9 Sun exposure: Part-sun (4-6 hours sun), sun (6+ hours sun) Height x width: 3-4′ tall x 3-5′ wide Flower color: Pink Foliage color: Dark green Season of interest: Spring, summer, fall Bloom time: Spring, late summer-fall rebloom Features: Rare 7 unusual, proven winners, heat tolerant, container plants, best for beginners Uses: Accent, background, border, cottage gardening, foundation, hedge, pollinator garden, woodland How To GrowSoil: Fertile, well-drained organic soil.
 Best suited for acidic soils with a pH ranging from 5.5 to 6.2.
 Alkaline soils may cause interveinal chlorosis (yellowing leaves).
 Light: Part-sun to shade.
 High light exposure will cause flower scorch in summer.
 Water: Requires regular watering, especially in the heat.
 Add a layer of mulch beneath them to retain soil moisture.
-Spacing: 3 – 4 feet apart Fertilizing: Apply an acid-forming azalea fertilizer right after the azaleas finish blooming.
+Spacing: 3 – 5 feet apart Fertilizing: Apply an acid-forming azalea fertilizer right after the azaleas finish blooming.
 Winterizing: Plant in a protected area from harsh winter winds to help prevent winter damage.
 Insulate the base of the shrub with a thick layer of mulch to reduce winter damage.
 Maintenance & Pruning: Regular pruning is not required, but plants can be trimmed to remove any dead growth or maintain shape.